L2 - Preparation for the Agro-Veto Exam

 The skills that will be acquired by following this course are:

-• Consolidate a thorough knowledge of biological processes at different scales, the basis of an L2 level; master the key concepts
+• Consolidate in-depth knowledge of biological processes at different scales, the foundation of a Level 2 degree; master key concepts.

-• To enrich this knowledge with an opening towards the applications of this knowledge, biotechnologies, the problems of climate change and erosion of biodiversity, the relations between science and society...
+• Enrich this knowledge with an openness to its applications, biotechnologies, issues of climate change and biodiversity loss, the relationship between science and society, etc.

-• Master the key concepts and methods of chemistry, mathematics, physics, allowing a multidisciplinary approach to life sciences
+• Mastering key concepts and methods in chemistry, mathematics, and physics, enabling a multidisciplinary approach to life sciences.

-• Manipulate this knowledge to scientifically analyze specific experimental results, interpret them critically and discuss them in retrospect
+• Use this knowledge to scientifically analyze specific experimental results, interpret them critically, and discuss them with perspective.

-• Understand and apply the process of scientific analysis and experimentation, particularly in the context of diagnosing a problem, proposing an intervention, implementing it and evaluating its effects (a process common to agricultural engineers and veterinarians)
+• Understanding and applying scientific analysis and experimentation, particularly in the context of diagnosing problems, proposing interventions, implementing them, and evaluating their effects (an approach common to agricultural engineers and veterinarians in particular)

-• Communicate the synthesis of this work in writing and orally in a clear and rigorous manner
+• Communicate the summary of this work in writing and orally in a clear and rigorous manner.

-• Carry out this work in an organized manner and independently, individually or in groups
+• Carry out this work in an organized and independent manner, individually or in a group.

 Read more